 The Company expects its current capital resources will be sufficient to carry its exploration plans and operations for the upcoming fiscal year.
 There have been no changes to the Company's capital management approach during the year.
 The Company is not subject to externally imposed capital requirements.

 14. Segmented Information

-The Company operates in one reportable operating segment, being the acquisition and exploration of mineral resource properties in Canada, the United States, and Mexico.
+The Company operates in one reportable operating segment, being the acquisition and exploration of mineral resource properties in Mexico.

-Geographic information is as follows:
+Geographic information of the Company's non-current assets is as follows: